• Skip to primary navigation

 Did I mention this before?
 I love Thai flavours and these little chicken and pork Thai meatballs really pack a punch.
 They are full of the taste of Thailand - lemongrass, garlic, ginger, chilli, coriander.
 Pair them with a creamy homemade satay sauce for a taste sensation you'll want to experience over and over again.

-They are super-easy to make too.
+They are super easy to make too.
 Just plonk all the ingredients into a bowl, mix through, form into balls and bake in the oven.
 Oh yes, these Thai meatballs are oven-baked too so they are not only super-tasty and super-easy, but they are super-healthy as well.
-Winner all round!
+A winner all round!

 How to make Thai Meatballs with Satay Sauce